 If you're looking for a robot vacuum that uses smart pathing and cleans in a more organized pattern, take a look at the Wyze Robot Vacuum.

 The yeedi K650 has okay automation features.
 You can use the companion app to manually set the power setting and cleaning mode.
 You can also have the vacuum return to its docking station, create cleaning schedules, see when parts need to be replaced, and view a cleaning log.
 You can't set virtual boundaries, but you can separately buy magnetic boundary strips to keep it out of certain areas, although we haven't tested that feature.
 There's also a "Find my Robot" feature that tells the vacuum to make a noise so you can tell where it is.
+Consider the yeedi vac station if you're looking for a robot vacuum with more advanced automation features.

 It's compatible with Amazon Alexa devices, which allows you to control it with voice commands.
 You can also use the button on top to start and stop a cleaning session without an internet connection.